JYL2027/COE379L-Project2/README.md

 `curl localhost:5000/summary`

-- POST /inference: Classifies a provided image as damage or no_damage.
+- POST /inference: Classifies a provided image as damaged or not damaged.

 `curl -X POST -F "image=@damage/example.jpeg" localhost:5000/inference`

-For the `POST` request, replace "damage/example.jpeg" with the location of the image.
+For the `POST` request, replace "damage/example.jpeg" with the location of the image you want to apply inference.

 ### Stop The Server

-- When done with analysis run the following command to take down the server.
+- When completed with the inference analysis, please run the following command to remove and stop the container.

 `docker compose down`

 ### Example Executions
 Below are example commands and their results using the outline of the previous section.
+# Inference
 `curl -X POST -F "image=@/home/ubuntu/nb-data/Project2/COE379L-Project2/damage/-93.528502_30.987438.jpeg" http://localhost:5000/inference`

 Result: `{
   "prediction": "damage"
 }`

+# Summary
 `curl localhost:5000/summary`

 Result: `{